Kate Kim

 What motivated you to join KORYO?

 I wanted to learn more about it, and it seemed like an interesting subject to me.
-I wanted to learn more about how people can be treated and what causes them to take these substances and [use] drugs.
+I wanted to learn more about how people can be treated [for addiction] and what causes them to take these substances and [start using] drugs.

 How did you hear about the program?

 My sister, actually!
-She started [interning] here.
-I was also interested in the subject, so I was like, “Can you let me know if I can join this program?”
-So that's how we got in.
+She started [interning at KYCC].
+I was also interested in the subject, so I was like, “Can you let me know if I can join KORYO?”
+That’s how we got in.

 How did she hear about it?

 I think someone from her school talked about it.
 They were in a different KYCC program.
-She got interested, started looking on the website, and joined this program.
+[My sister] got interested, started looking at the website, and joined this program.

 What have you learned so far in this program?

-I guess I've learned about different ways of treatment.
+I guess I’ve learned about different ways of treatment.
 They taught us how, if someone is passed out from opioids, you can use Narcan.
-That was something I learned that was new.
+That was something new I learned.

 Do you have any peers who have or are abusing opioids or stimulants?

-She's getting better now, though.
-She came back to school around last March, but she's been asked to go to the hospital to get checkups and stuff.
-It's really upsetting to see her going through that.
+[My friend] is getting better now.
+She came back to school around last March, but she’s been asked to go to the hospital to get checkups and stuff.
+It’s so upsetting to see her going through that.

 Have opioids had an impact on your community, school, or environment outside of what you just shared?

-To be honest, I don't think my school really talks about drug abuse.
-So, this is a very new subject.
-I'm very interested in learning.
+To be honest, my school doesn’t really talk about drug abuse.
+This is a very new subject for me, and I’m very interested in learning.

 What are the goals you hope to accomplish by engaging in this experience?

-That's really beautiful and an admirable way to use what you've experienced to help others.
-Now, we can move on to more lighthearted topics!
+That’s beautiful and an admirable way to use what you’ve experienced to help others.
+We can move on to more lighthearted topics now!
 What are your interests in school?

-I like to write stories, so I've been taking journalism as my elective.
-I used to do band, but then I realized that, at my high school, it’s not an elective but more of a club you can join.
-So I stopped doing band this year, but last year I was very into my instrument.
+I like to write stories, so I’ve been taking journalism as my elective.
+I used to do band, but then I realized that it’s not an elective but more of a club you can join at my high school, so I stopped doing band this year.
+Last year, I was very into my instrument.
 I play the clarinet.

 What have you done in the journalism class so far?